TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Index.rst

          - **exclude** – Field will not be shown in TCEforms if this record is a localization of the default language.
 (Works basically like a display condition.)
 Excluded fields will not be copied when a language-copy is made.
-May have frontend implications similar to “mergeIfNotBlank”.
+May have frontend implications similar to "mergeIfNotBlank".

          - **mergeIfNotBlank** – Field will be editable but if the field value is blank the value from the default translation is used (this can be very useful for images shared from the default record).
 Requires frontend support.
-In the backend the effect is that the field content is not copied when a new “localization copy” is made.
+In the backend the effect is that the field content is not copied when a new "localization copy" is made.

          - **noCopy** – Like mergeIfNotBlank but without the implications for the frontend; The field is just not copied.

          - **prefixLangTitle** – The field will get copied, but the content is prefixed with the title of the language.
-Works only for field types like “text” and “input”
+Works only for field types like "text" and "input"

-         As mentioned above if “l10n\_mode” is not set for a given field, that field is just copied as is to the translated record.
+         As mentioned above if "l10n\_mode" is not set for a given field, that field is just copied as is to the translated record.

          (Doesn't apply to flexform fields.)